Biltzaile/LavAppProject/README.md

 - Migrate CSV → PostgreSQL
 - Tests (pytest / RTL) and CI (GitHub Actions)

-> Explore more business processes and technical details in the [DeepWiki documentation](https://deepwiki.com/Biltzaile/LavAppProject).
+> Explore more business processes and technical details in the <a href="https://deepwiki.com/Biltzaile/LavAppProject" target="_blank">DeepWiki documentation</a>.